shubho738/wander-connect/README.md

 # WanderConnect

 This project is a social media site designed for travelers, offering all the standard social media functionalities along with the ability to create travel journals.
-It is built using Next.js, TypeScript, SCSS modules for styling, and follows a full-stack architecture with Prisma and MongoDB for data storage.
+It is built using Next.js, NextAuth, Redux Toolkit, SWR, TypeScript, SCSS modules for styling, and follows a full-stack architecture with Prisma and MongoDB for data storage.

 ## Features